filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

         2. Delegated trust: Even if there a multiple RPC providers that can be used by the Spark protocol, this amounts to a centralised component in the Spark protocol, whose the end goal is a completely trustless decentralised protocol.
     2. Why is this the case?
         1. In Spark team’s experience there unfortunately is no other reliable endpoint.
 2. Spark Publish doesn’t have any AuthN/AuthZ: In an ideal future state, Spark Checkers would sign their measurements so that we can build confidence and reputation around Spark Checker (Station) Ids.
-Without AuthN/AuthZ, it is easy to impersonate another checker since all `checkerId` are publicly discoverable by processing the publicly retrievable [Retrieval Task Measurement](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md)s.
+Without AuthN/AuthZ, it is easy to impersonate another checker since all `checkerId` are publicly discoverable by processing the publicly retrievable [Retrieval Task Measurement](#retrieval-task-measurement)s.
 3. Spark only checks on deals stored with datacap using the f05 storage market actor and the deal must have a “payload CID” label.
 This means Spark v1 excludes DDO deals, which when last checked in October 2024, means that Spark is checking about 56% of deals.
 Spark v2 which will ship in early 2025 will include DDO deals.
 4. Spark API is receiving, aggregating, and publishing the checker results which are discoverable on chain.
 Spark’s code is open-sourced, but there is trust that Spark isn’t doing additional result modifying like adding results for a checker that didn’t actually submit results.
 An individual Spark checker can verify that their own measurements have been included and committed to on chain.
 They can also rerun the Spark evaluate logic with all the measurements from the round.
 5. An SP gets credit for a retrieval even if they fail [IPFS trustless gateway HTTP retrieval](https://specs.ipfs.tech/http-gateways/trustless-gateway/) but succeed with Graphsync retrieval.
 The concern with GraphSync only support is that there aren’t active maintainers for the protocol and that it is harder for clients to use than HTTP.
-(See [Why is graphsync used?](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md) )
+(See [Why is graphsync used?](#why-is-graphsync-used) )
 6. Verified deals are indexed on a weekly basis.
 As a result, it’s possible that the payload CID of a verified deal will not get checked for a week plus after deal creation.
 7. Spark station ids are self-generated.
-This means a checker can potentially have many station ids and then report results using a station id that passes “[fraud checks](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md)”.
+This means a checker can potentially have many station ids and then report results using a station id that passes “[fraud checks](#fraud-checks)”.
 The limit on duplicate IPv4 /24 subnets helps prevent “stuffing/overflowing the ballot box” but it doesn’t prevent one from “poisoning it” with some untruthful failed results.
 There is a [backlog item](https://github.com/space-meridian/roadmap/issues/180) to weight results by to-be-determined “checker reputation”.
 8. Storage Providers can currently go into “ghost mode” where they don’t get any retrieval results reported, regardless if they actually are or aren’t retrievable.
 They accomplish this by keeping retrieval connections open for longer than the round by making a “byte of progress every 60 seconds”.
 This is because Spark checkers currently only have a “progress timeout”, not a “max request duration” timeout.
 There is a [backlog item to fix this](https://github.com/filecoin-station/spark/issues/99).
 9. Spark makes retrievability checks assuming public global retrievability.
 It doesn’t support network partitions or access-controlled data.
 As a result, SPs in China with storage deals will have a 0 retrieval success rate.
 10. Spark can only check retrievability of data that has an unsealed copy.
 There currently is no protocol-defined way for requesting an SP unseal a sector and then checking for retrievability later.
-11. Per [Retrieval Result Mapping to RSR](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md), an SP’s RSR can be impacted by areas outside of their control like IPNI.
-See also  [Why do IPNI outages impact SP RSR?](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md).
+11. Per [Retrieval Result Mapping to RSR](#retrieval-result-mapping-to-rsr), an SP’s RSR can be impacted by areas outside of their control like IPNI.
+See also  [Why do IPNI outages impact SP RSR?](#why-do-ipni-outages-impact-sp-rsr).

 ## Retrieval Result Mapping to RSR

-When [Retrieval Task Measurement](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md)s  are submitted into the Spark API, they are stored in Storacha and committed on chain as part of [Reporting Measurements to Spark-API](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md) .
+When [Retrieval Task Measurement](#retrieval-task-measurement)s  are submitted into the Spark API, they are stored in Storacha and committed on chain as part of [Reporting Measurements to Spark-API](#reporting-measurements-to-spark-api) .
 Spark Evaluate then runs logic to determine which measurements are valid and contribute to the Spark RSR and which are not valid.
 The following table shows which retrieval result codes are contributing to the RSR calculation.

 | Retrieval Result Code | Situations That Yield This Result | Contributes to RSR? |
 | --- | --- | --- |